 Winter is usually the right time to prune a tree.

 Why is winter the best time to prune most trees?

 Some trees will bleed sap if they are pruned in spring.
 This is not likely to kill a healthy tree, but it's best to avoid it.

-Birch, Laburnum, Hornbeam, Lime (as in the common roadside tree, not the citrus) and Poplar trees are all potentially heavy bleeders, so they are always pruned in late autumn to early winter for this reason.
+Birch, Laburnum, Hornbeam, Lime (as in Tilia, the common roadside tree, not the citrus, nor the Roman infrastructure, and certainly not the scooters) and Poplar trees are all potentially heavy bleeders, so they are always pruned in late autumn to early winter for this reason.